 Where to FileMail your completed and signed TD F 90-22.1 to the Treasury Department at the following address:

 Department of the TreasuryDo not mail TD F 90-22.1 with your tax return, and do not mail the form to the IRS.
+It is recommended to send the foreign bank account report using certified mail with return receipt requested, so that you can obtain proof of that the mail was received.

 Post Office Box 32621